 Clarence W. Gooden, age 73, retired from CSX Corporation in May 2017.
 During his 47 years at CSX, Mr. Gooden held numerous leadership positions, including vice chairman and president from September 2015 through February 2017.
 Mr. Gooden currently serves on the board of Milestone Investment Holdings, LLC.
 He previously served as a director of the National Association of Manufacturers, TTX Company, and the National Freight Transportation Association and as a member of the Atlanta Federal Reserve Bank's Trade and Transportation Advisory Council.
 Mr. Gooden possesses extensive experience and a network of relationships in railroads, transportation, logistics, finance, energy, and commodities.
-A proven industry leader, he brings the perspective and insight of a successful transportation executive to the Board's role in formulating and evaluating the Company's business planning and execution.
+A proven industry leader, he brings the perspective and insight of a successful transportation executive to the Board's role in formulating and

-Marcus D. Hudson Director Since 2023
+Marcus D. Hudson